carolinecole25/MS4_CC_west_ivy/README.md

 [JS](static/images/testing/js.png)

 ### Python
 [Pep 8](http://pep8online.com/) used to check for errors.
 All passed but some with a few warnging.
 Select [here](static/images/testing/python.png) for evidence for no warnings or errors.
+Warning that I have left I have researched and will not impact the website.

 ### Testing user stories from UX section
 | Feature | Action | Expected Result | Actual Result | Evidence |